Alternative Strategies Fund Webinar with Jeffrey Gundlach

 Past performance is no guarantee of future results

-Gross long exposure to equities is approximately 78% and net exposure is approximately 76%.
-The largest sector concentration is in communication services, with financials and information technology following.
-These three sectors comprise about half the equity portfolio.
-Public credit is still under 5% of the portfolio, although the portfolio managers are finding extremely attractive risk-adjusted situations in private credit, with the ability to generate higher yields than public markets with significantly better terms and downside protection.
-Although this will never be a large part of the portfolio, it remains an attractive area in which to invest.
-Cash is approximately 20%.
+Gross long exposure to equities is approximately 73% and net exposure 72%.
+The largest sector concentrations remain communication services (approximately 20%), financials (about 15%) and information technology (almost 10%).
+Credit remains a small part of the portfolio (<5%), although the portfolio managers are finding extremely attractive risk-adjusted situations in private credit, with the ability to generate higher yields than public markets with significantly better terms and downside protection.
+Although this will never be a large part of the portfolio, FPA intends to selectively add to it.
+Cash makes up approximately 25% of the portfolio, providing dry powder for opportunistic deployment.

-The Water Island Arbitrage and Event-Driven portfolio generated a net return of 3.2%.
-Both strategy sleeves contributed to returns with approximately 70% of performance coming from merger arbitrage and 30% from special situations.
+The Water Island Arbitrage and Event-Driven portfolio generated a net return of approximately -1.2%.
+Both strategy sleeves detracted from returns, with merger arbitrage accounting for about two-thirds of the loss and special situations for about one-third.

 Water Island Market Commentary